25 Hidden Oregon and Washington hotels

 Port Orford is also a wild location with solid restaurants (be sure to check operating hours), a co-op grocery, and unparalleled natural access.
 But it’s hard to go wrong in any of these Southern Oregon Coast locations:

 - Port Orford Loft.
 Another great option is a loft above Redfish Restaurant that is available by contacting the Hawthorne Art Gallery.
-This view over the water is fantastically unique — the thing dreams are made of.
+This view over the water is incredibly unique — the thing dreams are made of.

 - Tu Tu’ Tun Lodge — Gold Beach.
 It might seem counter-intuitive to stay along the Rogue River instead of an ocean-view motel, but this upscale lodge is a delightful place to call home for a few days while exploring the forests and beaches of the area.
 Lodging includes breakfast and a family-style dinner.
 The rooms on the top floor provide vaulted ceilings — I’d recommend them.